DevAdora/DevAdora/README.md

 ## 🎯 About Me

 Hello!
-I'm Devadora, an IT Graduate and freelancer aiming to become a software developer.
+I'm Devadora, an IT Graduate and freelancer aiming to become a defined variable in the industry.
 I enjoy working on projects that involve software development.
 When I'm not coding, you can find me either lost in video games 🎮, reading a book or binge-watching some movies or series!

 - 🌍 **Location:** Philippines
 - 🎓 **Education:** Bachelor of Science in Information Technology, 2025
-- 💼 **Current Role:** Freelancer
+- 💼 **Current Role:** Looking for Job 😭
-- 🌱 **Currently learning:** React, Vite, Framer and GSAP
+- 🌱 **Currently learning:** React, Vite, Framer and GSA

-## 🛠️ Skills

-Here are some technologies and tools I'm proficient in:

 ### 🛠️ Languages and Tools